-This financial report is designed to provide the District's citizens, taxpayers, customers, investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Business Office at Arvon Township School District, 21798 Skanee Rd., Skanee, MI 49962, via e-mail to the attention of Andrea Olsen at arvon@up.net.
+This financial report is designed to provide the District's citizens, taxpayers, customers, investors, and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.
+If you have questions about this report or need additional financial information, contact the Business Office at Arvon Township School District, 21798 Skanee Road, Skanee, MI 49962, or via e-mail arvon@up.net.